engity-com/bifroest/docs/reference/cli/audit/export.md

 # `bifroest audit export`

-Verifies the selected journal completely before writing its records as JSON Lines in cryptographic chain order.
+Verifies the selected journal before writing its records as JSON Lines in cryptographic chain order.
+By default only the signed public event fields and provenance metadata are included, for both `.baudit` and `.beaudit`.
 Export uses bounded in-memory materialization and refuses output exceeding 128 MiB; `audit verify` remains available for larger journals without materializing records.

-Encrypted audit logs require the matching `--decryptionIdentityFile`; exported event payloads are always plaintext.
+Use `--with-sensitive` to include confidential event fields.
+For `.beaudit`, this also requires the matching `--decryptionIdentityFile` and verifies the decrypted content.
+A redacted export of `.beaudit` needs no decryption identity.
+JSON Lines are an unsigned view, not a substitute for the original container.

 ## Syntax